FacebookTwitter

 • Grounding, calming / tension relief

-• Plush / stuffed animal:
+• Plush dog

 Possible additional or alternative components: